alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

 });
 ```

-In this example two `CellTextField`s are defined with their content
+In this example two `LiveTextField`s are defined with their content
 cells bound to the `mutableString()` of cells `a` and `b`,
 respectively.
 This allows us to handle the input provided in the
 fields as numbers rather than strings.

 The `sum` computed cell, defined by a cell expression, computes the
 sum of `a` and `b`.
 The values of cells `a`, `b` and `sum` are
-displayed in a `CellText` below the fields.
+displayed in a `Text` below the fields.

 The "Reset" button resets both fields by setting the value of `a` and
 `b` to `0`.
 Consequently, this also resets the sum and the value
-displayed in the `CellText`.
+displayed in the `Text`.

 :::info
 `MutableCell.batch` was used when resetting the fields, in order to